We’re Govt.nz. We’re here to make it easier for people to find and use government information online.

 We take accessibility seriously.
 Our design overhaul has affected the site's accessibility in some areas, but we are working to resolve these issues as quickly as possible.

 Govt.nz has replaced the newzealand.govt.nz website.
+We are maintained by the Department of Internal Affairs (DIA).

 You’ve told us you don't know where to start looking for government information online.
 You've also told us that understanding how government services work — and who to contact — can be difficult.